adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 | $b$              | $4$     |
 | $\triangleright$ | $5$     |

 The value currently under the tape head will be stored in $r_1$.
-The other values in the tape will be stored as two separate values, $r_2$ will contain an integer representing the entries to the left of the tape head and $r_3$ will contain an integer one representing entries to the right of the tape head.
-We will use a similar methodology to the one used in exercise 3.2 to generate the intgers that will be stored in $r_2$ and $r_3$, so if we let $t$ be a list of the interger representation of the tape, $r_1$, $r_2$, and $r_3$ are given as follows when the tape head is on $t_j$
+The other values in the tape will be stored as two separate values; $r_2$ will contain an integer representing the entries to the left of the tape head and $r_3$ will contain an integer representing entries to the right of the tape head.
+We will use a similar methodology to the one used in exercise 3.2 to generate the intgers that will be stored in $r_2$ and $r_3$.
+If we let $t$ be a list of the interger representation of the tape, $r_1$, $r_2$, and $r_3$ are given as follows when the tape head is on $t_j$

 $$\begin{aligned}
 r_1 = t_j \\